Can Mice Climb Walls? (and Other Surfaces)

 mouse climbing wall

-Most walls can be easily scaled by a mouse.
+Most interior and exterior walls can be scaled by a mouse.
 Some of the easiest surfaces include stone, brick, stucco, drywall, wood, and plaster.
 Painted surfaces tend to be more slippery, making it difficult for a mouse to scale, but not impossible.

 Can Mice Climb Ceilings?